Star Ocean: Blue Sphere: Development

 Development on Blue Sphere began in 2000, lasting approximately one year.
 Blue Sphere was specifically designed as a side story within the Star Ocean series, in addition to being a sequel to The Second Story.
-The decision to create the side story was inspired by the wish to fill the gap between the release of The Second Story and the in-development Star Ocean: Till the End of Time.
+The decision to create the side story was inspired by the wish to fill the gap between the release of The Second Story and the in-development of Star Ocean: Till the End of Time.
 The initial scenario had only three protagonists, but this was later expanded to sixteen.
 As with earlier Star Ocean titles, the setting was primarily based on fantasy with science fiction elements incorporated.
 The battle system was an entirely original creation, designed to work within the Game Boy Color's limited specifications while retaining the action-based system of the main series.
 The game uses a four megabyte cartridge, of which a third is used for dungeons.

 The character designs were originally going to be created by artist Shinnosuke Hino.
 He ultimately stepped down early in production, and Mayumi Azuma—who had previously worked on the manga adaptation of The Second Story—was brought in as a replacement.
 Hino's early work remained in the sprite art.
-The music was composed by regular series composer Motoi Sakuraba: he created the soundtrack on a PC-9801 Composing for the Game Boy Color presented multiple limitations in cord numbers and quality.
+The music was composed by regular series composer Motoi Sakuraba, who created the soundtrack on a PC-9801.
+Composing for the Game Boy Color presented multiple limitations in chord numbers and quality.
 The battle theme, "Hand to Hand", was a track Sakuraba particularly remembered, as he tried to capture the momentum of battle despite the limited hardware.
 The game's sound design received development help from tri-Crescendo.
 According to producer Yoshinori Yamagishi, the work environment for the production was so harsh that the programming staff collapsed from exhaustion, causing work on the programming to come to a temporary halt.